I offer you a little Christmas cookie of a story; a bit of fiction that I hope leaves you with a happy feeling. Merry Christmas, one and all!

-Madrig packed tomorow’s lunch, tucked the extra nails into her sewing box for safe-keeping, and made sure she had clean socks for the morning.
-She double-checked the deadbolt and chain on her door, and made sure the stick was in her window.
+Madrigal packed tomorow’s lunch, and tucked the extra nails into her sewing box for safe-keeping.
+She made sure she had clean socks for the morning and double-checked the deadbolt and chain on her door.
+She made sure the stick was in her window.
 Pop said a solid piece of wood was the best window security around.

 Floating on the happy memories that flooded her sleepy head, Madrigal was in no hurry to end the day.
 Yet, it occurred to her, as she finally did close her eyes, that her happiest thought tonight would not be from Christmas past, but from Christmas future.
 Tonight, she had made a new memory.